 In order to understand the diverse lives of today's lesbian, gay, bisexual, and transgender older adults, we must understand the historical and social context of their lives.
 Some are of the "Greatest Generation," who came of age in the shadow of the Great Depression or in the McCarthy era (1950s).
 Others are of the "Baby Boom" generation, who came of age during the era of the civil rights movement (1960s) and the Stonewall riots (1969), which sparked the gay liberation movement that allowed many younger lesbian, gay, bisexual, and transgender people to emerge from the margins of society.
 Regardless of their respective generational cohort, most of today's lesbian, gay, bisexual, and transgender older adults spent a great deal of their lives masking their sexual orientation and gender identity; their life stories are largely untold.
-Unlike many minority groups, most LGBT older adults are not readily identifiable and must manage the dis-
+Unlike many minority groups, most LGBT older adults are not readily identifiable and must manage the disclosure of their sexual orientation or gender identity, ever cognizant of their community's historical experiences of discrimination and victimization.
+Yet these richly varied lives remind us that resilience often emerges from adversity.